The Best VPNs for China That Still Work in 2019

 Is a VPN in China Illegal?
 Please Read This!

-Are VPNs legal in China?
-There’s a big gray area when it comes to the nitty gritty legalities – in general, VPNs are available for individual use (even though China blocks VPN providers to the best of its ability, making it harder and harder to do so), but for a corporation to use one, they’ll need to get permission from the authorities.
+The long answer to whether VPNs are legal in China is that here’s a big gray area when it comes to the nitty gritty legalities – in general, VPNs are available for individual use (even though China blocks VPN providers to the best of its ability, making it harder and harder to do so), but for a corporation to use one, they’ll need to get permission from the authorities.
 Unfortunately, China blocks VPN providers (though not all of them), and the recent China VPN crackdown has seen the government recently win the battle against VPNs on the Apple store, forcing Apple to remove all major VPN apps.

 This means that if you are looking for the best VPN for iPhone in China, or an iPad, or even a Mac, you won’t be able to download a VPN from within China – you will have to download it before stepping on the plane.
 And while Android users still have the (limited) possibility of downloading a VPN app for China, they should be aware that soon it may be the same situation.